At fundraisers Obama talks climate, regaining U.S. House

 By Jeff Mason

-SAN FRANCISCO President Barack Obama used fundraisers on Wednesday to assuage supporters' concerns about a transnational oil pipeline and his commitment to tackling climate change, while urging them to drive Republicans out of power in Congress in 2014.
+SAN FRANCISCO, April 3 President Barack Obama used fundraisers on Wednesday to assuage supporters' concerns about a transnational oil pipeline and his commitment to tackling climate change, while urging them to drive Republicans out of power in Congress in 2014.

 The Obama administration is expected to decide later this year whether to approve construction of the Keystone XL pipeline, which would run from Canada's oil sands to Texas.
 Environmentalists oppose the project, saying its carbon emissions would contribute unnecessarily to global warming.